-Adapted from the Sydney Catchment Authority 'Grant Evaluation and Monitoring' (GEM) tool, this assessment is designed to monitor changes in riparian vegetation due to investment in on-ground works.
+Adapted from the Sydney Catchment Authority's Grant Evaluation and Monitoring (GEM) tool, the riparian condition assessment is designed to monitor changes in riparian vegetation due to investment in on-ground works.
 The assessment can be uploaded to the Waterwatch online database and will provide information about riparian areas that can be related to water quality testing and macroinvertebrate sampling at Waterwatch sites.